mattcg/m17n-orm/README.md

 ## Transport Methods

 Transports must export at least the following set of methods.
+All asynchronous methods return an instance of `Deferred` created by [tiny-deferred](https://github.com/mattcg/tiny-deferred).

 ### get(constructor, id, [language])